Matthew-L/GTC-Web/README.md

 - <https://github.com/Matthew-L>

+## Disclaimer
+As with all string tension calculators, we make no guarantee that our calculations are correct and are not liable for damages to your instrument.
+We also reserve the right to delete any user accounts that misuse the site (including offensive usernames, misuse of saved data, etc.).

 ## License

 A Team #TripleYoloSwagMoney Creation.
-Code released under the Mit License.
+Code released under the MIT License.